-Experienced White Plains Attorneys Protecting the Rights of Accident Victims
+Experienced New York Attorneys Protecting the Rights of Accident Victims

 Property owners in New York have a duty to exercise reasonable care and maintain their premises in a safe condition.
 They are required to remove any hazards or warn customers or other guests regarding known risks.
 If a property owner violates this duty, the individual or entity may be held financially responsible for any harm that results.
 For over a decade, the Law Office of Michael H. Joseph, PLLC has provided tenacious legal representation to people who have suffered an avoidable injury.
-Our compassionate slip and fall lawyers provide personalized service to accident victims and their families in White Plains and nearby areas in Westchester County, as well as throughout the state of New York.
+Our compassionate slip and fall lawyers provide personalized service to accident victims and their families in New York as well as throughout the state of New York.

 Pursuing a Negligence Claim Against a Property Owner